FaultSurfer/Project_code/README.md

 # Project_code
-This Repository is built to record the project which is created for learning programming.
+This Repository is built to record the projects which are created for learning programming.